Laiki Agora (Farmer's Market) in Athens: Greece is an agricultural country producing and exporting some of the finest fruits and vegetables.

-"Laiki" which is an interpretation of "market of the people" is a very popular tradition among Greek families and it's the place where many households get provided with their weekly food.
+Laiki is a very popular tradition among Greek families and the place where many households purchase a large part of their weekly food.
 The reason is that prices are low while quality is excellent.
-Anything you need to find for a healthy meal you can find it here.
 Furthermore, it is a meeting place for friends and neighbors and an opportunity for chit-chat.

 The fact that shops and supermarkets are not involved in the selling of the products, keeps the prices low while everything is as fresh as possible since they are put on sale just a few hours or days after their collection.

-Laiki begins early in the morning and finishes around 15:00.
-After mid-day prices on certain products fell even half-price in order to be sold.
+The market starts early in the morning and finishes around 15:00.
+After midday, prices on certain products fall even half-price in order to be sold.
 Note that it might get crowded while there is also a lot of yelling from the merchants advertising their products.

-Even if you are visiting Athens only for a few days, a visit there is truly worthy in order to take a glance at the local life and taste a few of the mouthwatering Greek products.
+Even if you are visiting Athens only for a few days, a visit there is truly worth it, in order to take a glance at the local life and taste a few of the mouthwatering Greek products.

-Some of the most central streets where you can find a laiki are:
+Some of the most central streets where you can find a farmer's market are:

 - Kallidromiou Street in Exarchia every Saturday.

 - Mitrou Sarkoudinou Street in Neos Kosmos every Saturday.